Sister Julie Rose

 Sol has served the school for many years as a governor.
 She is a former GP.
 Sol has over the years raised thousands of pounds for the school, including through making and selling her delicious jams and chutneys at our fetes and school events.
 She continues as a volunteer in classes, joining in with all activities with enthusiasm and engagement, even performing onstage at our Christmas Concert.
 Sol sits on the Curriculum committee, supporting us in reviewing policies and practice and contributes much to governors’ meetings with her wisdom and wit.

 Sister Bernadette Ward has returned to St John’s in the capacity of foundation governor.
 She has spent many years in education including at St John’s.
 She has worked in the school as a volunteer supporting the work of the RE department, and has lots of insight into the ways in which RE can be adapted for young people with learning difficulties, including through multisensory experiences.
 She was instrumental in introducing the Rainbows Bereavement programme into the schools in the Diocese.
 Sister Bernadette is a native Scotswoman and has many fond memories of the Glasgow of the past.
 Governors’ meetings are enhanced by her gentle and compassionate observations, and her focus on the young people and their families.

 Marie leads and manages Harmony House, based in Dagenham which is a community interest project under the trusteeship of the Sisters Of the Sacred Hearts of Jesus and Mary.
 She has many years’ experience of the social care sector and local government and brings her knowledge and understanding to her role as governor.
-She contributes significantly to HR policy development, and has supported the school in developing the professionalism of staff.
+As a member of the resources committee her focus as governor is finance.
+She also contributes significantly to HR policy development, and has supported the school in developing the professionalism of staff.
 She carries out all of her duties with immense good humour and patience.